 People with CKD may need to watch how much protein they eat.
 Everyone needs protein.
 However, protein breaks down into wastes the kidneys must remove.
 Large amounts of protein make the kidneys work harder.
 High-quality proteins such as meat, fish, and eggs create fewer wastes than other sources of protein.
 Beans, whole grains, soy products, nuts and nut butters, and dairy products can also be good sources of protein.
 Most people eat more protein than they need.
 Eating high-quality protein and smaller portions of protein can help protect the kidneys.

-Read more about nutrition for kidney disease in these publications:
+More information about nutrition for kidney disease is provided in the NIDDK health topics:

-The National Kidney Disease Education Program offers a series of easy-to-read fact sheets about nutrition for people with CKD at www.nkdep.nih.gov.
+The National Kidney Disease Education Program offers a series of easy-to-read fact sheets about nutrition for people with CKD.